ryanpf/linux_rocksmith/guides/which-guide-should-i-choose.md

 The rest of these statements will be for pipewire users.

+## What's the simplest one?

+alsa.
+It's also the one with the worst audio and latency.
+You might want to look at the next question though.

+## "I want the easiest way to set it up"

+Native JACK with LD_PRELOAD.

 ## "I want it to work reliably"

 Native JACK with either one of the launch methods.

-## "I want the easiest way to set it up"

-Native JACK with LD_PRELOAD.

 ## "I don't want my device to be exclusive."